A short course on Tensor algebra and analysis, with applications to differential geometry: Exercises

 \item The curve whose parametric equation is

-with the parameter $\theta$ the angle formed by $p(\theta)-o$ with the $x_1-$axis is the {\it involute of the circle}.
-Find its curvature and length for $\theta\in[0,2\pi)$ and prove that the geometrical set of the points $p(\theta)+\rho(\theta)\bnu(\theta)$ is exactly the circle of center $o$ and radius $a$ (that is why the involute of the circle is used to profile engrenages).
+with $\theta$ the angle formed by $p(\theta)-o$ with the axis $x_1$, is the {\it involute of the circle}, Fig. \ref{fig:61}.
+Find its curvature $c(\theta)$ and its length $\ell(\theta)$, and prove that its evolute is exactly the circle of center $o$ and radius $a$ (that is why the involute of the circle is used to profile gears).

 \item The curve whose parametric equation is